Dendrobium0610/mango_challenge/README.md

 ##  Analyze
 - There might be more than one defects in a mango image.<br>
-- Unlike normal multi class classification, each image with one only one class, the prediction of the image sometimes more than one class, which means this is a multi label multi class classification tasks. <br>
+- Unlike normal multi class classification, each image with one only one class, the prediction of the image sometimes will be more than one class, which means this is a multi label multi class classification tasks. <br>
 - So the final activation layer of the model can not be Softmax, we use Sigmoid instead. <br>
 - The class ouputs of model is still 5.
 - Loss function here we choose BinaryCrossEntropy.